yormy/chaski-laravel/docs/docs-todo.md

 Can be set in the code per notification can be set hardcoded and translatables
 Can be edited in blade with variables

+# Register routes
+Route::ChaskiUnsubscribeRoutes();
+as guest routes to be able to unsubscribe